stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Death/index.md

 <div style="margin-top:-10px;"></div>

 #### **Prerequisite:** Channel Divinity
-You can use Channel Divinity to destroy another creature’s life force by touch.
+You can use channel divinity to destroy another creature’s life force by touch.

 When the cleric hits a creature with a melee attack, the cleric can use Channel Divinity to deal extra profane damage to the target.
 The damage equals 5× the cleric's maximum spell level.